symfony/symfony-docs/event_dispatcher.rst

     $ php bin/console debug:event-dispatcher kernel.exception

-For the :doc:`new experimental Security </security/experimental_authenticators>`
+The :doc:`new experimental Security </security/experimental_authenticators>`
-an event dispatcher per firewall was added.
-You can get the registered listeners for a particular event dispatcher by using the ``--dispatcher`` option:
+system adds an event dispatcher per firewall.
+Use the ``--dispatcher`` option to get the registered listeners for a particular event dispatcher:

 .. code-block:: terminal